Lost In Lisbon Restaurant & shop: magical Indian-style, great views & shrimp curry

 More….

-Restaurants former Palace Chiado Lisbon (1781): 7 chefs, 7 dining areas & history
+Unique former Palace Chiado Lisbon (1781), elegant dining areas & history

 The atmosphere is great in this former palace in the heart of Lisbon.
 Once the recidence of a nobleman who loved to party, now everyone is welcome to admire the beautifully restored rooms, while enjoying fine food and drinks.